minetest-mods/saveschems/README.txt

-saveschems 0.2.0 by paramat
+saveschems 0.2.1 by paramat
 For Minetest 0.4.13 and later
-Depends default
+Depends default flowers
-Licenses: Code WTFPL.
-Schematics CC BY-SA
+Licenses: Code MIT.
+Schematics CC BY-SA 3.0

 This mod exists to help create (mostly tree) decorations for the in-game mapgen code.
 The code in this mod is used to create the